 Camera + helps iPhone users make the most of their camera, and pretty consistently takes better pictures.
 You can adjust focus and exposure, add fill flash, and much more.

-The on-board photo editor is where Camera+ truly shines (and you can use it to edit any pictures in your library).
-Have fun with the pre-set filters and size/alignment adjustments, or use the lab to tweak to your heart’s content (hint: the clarity function is awesome).
+But I still use on-board photo editor, which is where Camera+ truly shines (and you can use it to edit any pictures in your library).
+Have fun with the pre-set filters and size/alignment adjustments, or use the lab to tweak to your heart’s content.
+For me, it’s all about the “clarity” function.

 A favourite of any traveler; Google Translate is brilliant for translations including written, voice dictations, and even visual (by using the camera I could translate signs and packaging labels – an invaluable function for me when I was in Japan).